ni/nimi-python/docs/nifgen/class.rst

         This is used to get and set NI-TClk attributes on the session.

-        .. seealso:: See :py:attr:`nitclk.SessionReference` for a complete list of attributes.
+        .. seealso:: See :py:class:`nitclk.SessionReference` for a complete list of attributes.

 .. contents:: Session